Drushyam 2: Music

 "Inka Ennaallu" were penned by Chandrabose and sung by Shreya Ghoshal and released on 22 November 2021 by Suresh Productions Music.

 Release

 In May 2021, owing to the COVID-19 pandemic, the makers planned a direct OTT release for the film just like the original Malayalam film Drishyam 2.
 It was finally premiered on Amazon Prime Video on 25 November 2021.

 Reception

 Sangeetha Devi Dundoo of The Hindu praised Jeetu's work and also the actors' work by stating: "With the remake remaining unflinchingly loyal to the original, the onus to make it worthwhile for those who know the story, falls on the shoulders of the actors."
-Writing for Koimoi, Shubam Kulkarni gave a mixed review by stating that "Don’t take me as a hater of remakes.
-There are amazing ones out there.
-But a point to point copy of a movie in an era where people are fast adapting to subtitles makes no sense to me".
 Neeshita Nyayapati of The Times of India gave a rating of 3.5 out of 5 and cited as a "worthy sequel" to a "stellar film".
 She further praised film's direction, acting by the ensemble cast, cinematography, screenplay and the film score.